stephenbelyea/belwerks-site-2023/README.md

 zsh scripts/deploy.sh
 ```

-From there, GitHub Pages will serve the static contents of the `docs/` folder, which now contains the built site updates you have locally (and hopefully check-in).
+From there, GitHub Pages will serve the static contents of the `docs/` folder, which now contains the built site updates you have locally (and have hopefully checked-in).